 Why volumes matter

-- Multiple containers in one Pod need a shared filesystem.
+- multiple containers in one Pod may need the same files

 volumes: